Emergent Spin Supersolids in Frustrated Quantum Materials: Introduction

 Recently, there have been extensive experimental efforts to search for the spin supersolids in realistic magnetic materials.
 In particular, triangular-lattice antiferromagnets have emerged as a promising platform, where anisotropic Heisenberg models could provide minimal descriptions of the underlying physics at low temperatures.
-A prominent example of the Co-based triangular antiferromagnets is $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{mou2024comparative}, which realizes an effective spin-$\frac{1}{2}$ anisotropic Heisenberg model hosting spin supersolid phases in both low- and high-magnetic-field regimes~\cite{gao2022spin}.
+A prominent example is the cobalt-based triangular antiferromagnet $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{sheng2022two,mou2024comparative,ferreira2026direct}, which realizes an effective spin-$\frac{1}{2}$ anisotropic Heisenberg model hosting spin supersolid phases in both low- and high-magnetic-field regimes~\cite{gao2022spin}.
 The global phase diagram is broadly consistent with thermodynamic measurements, though the nature of the phase transitions remains under active debate~\cite{gao2022spin,yamamoto2014quantum,xu2025nmr}.
 Notably, a giant magnetocaloric effect observed near quantum critical points~\cite{xiang2024giant} highlights the potential for efficient demagnetization cooling~\cite{popescu2025zeeman,xiang2025universalmagnetocaloriceffectnear}.
-Furthermore, recent advances in spectroscopic techniques, particularly inelastic neutron scattering (INS)~\cite{Zhu2025wannier,huang2025universal}, have enabled high-resolution measurements of the spin excitation spectrum, providing experimental evidence for gapless Goldstone modes associated with the spontaneous U(1) symmetry breaking~\cite{gao2024double,sheng2025continuum}.
-These observations are consistent with numerical calculations~\cite{chi2024dynamical,gao2024double,sheng2025continuum}, which have further suggested pseudo-Goldstone modes and roton-like minimum in the excitation spectrum~\cite{chi2024dynamical,gao2024double}.
-Moreover, direct evidence of spin superfluidity in the spin supersolid state has been proposed numerically, including a persistent spin supercurrent in temperatures~\cite{gao2025spin} and a robust Goldstone mode against magnetic impurities~\cite{huang2025dissipationless}.
+Furthermore, recent advances in spectroscopic techniques, particularly the inelastic neutron scattering (INS)~\cite{Zhu2025wannier,sheng2025possible,huang2025universal}, have enabled high-resolution measurements of the spin excitation spectrum, providing experimental evidence for gapless Goldstone modes associated with the spontaneous U(1) symmetry breaking~\cite{gao2024double,sheng2025continuum}.
+These observations are consistent with numerical calculations~\cite{chi2024dynamical,gao2024double,sheng2025continuum}, which have further suggested pseudo-Goldstone modes and a roton-like minimum in the excitation spectrum~\cite{chi2024dynamical,gao2024double}.
+Moreover, direct evidence of spin superfluidity in the spin supersolid state has been proposed numerically, including a spin supercurrent that saturates at low temperatures~\cite{gao2025spin} and a robust Goldstone mode against magnetic impurities~\cite{huang2025dissipationless}.